Compatibility of Generalized Noisy Qubit Measurements

-Suppose for now that it is possible to find a suitable coordinate frame in which $f(\vec{v}_{s_x s_y s_z})\leq 1$ for all eight vectors.
+\textit{Idea of the protocol.---} Suppose for now that it is possible to find a suitable frame in which $f_a(\vec{v}_{s_x s_y s_z})\leq 1$ for all eight vectors $\vec{v}_{s_x s_y s_z}$.
 Since this part is more technical, we discuss it at the end of this section.
-We can check that the conditional probabilities are indeed well-defined.
+We can check first that the conditional probabilities are indeed well-defined.
 Namely, they are positive and sum to one.
 Positivity follows from the fact that $p_i\geq 0$ and $\Theta(x)\geq 0$ (for all $x\in\mathbb{R}$).
-In addition, $f(\vec{v}_{s_xs_ys_z})\leq 1$ and the prove that $\alpha_i\geq 0$ is given in Appendix~\ref{helplemma} (see Lemma~\ref{lemma1} (2)).
+In addition, $f_a(\vec{v}_{s_xs_ys_z})\leq 1$ and the proof that $\alpha_i\geq 0$ is given in the Appendix~\ref{helplemma} (see Lemma~\ref{lhslemma1}~(2)).
 A quick calculation also shows that the probabilities sum to one:

 Now we are in a position to show that